Amazon Vs. Walmart – Who is Winning?

 Amazon provides mass customization in its operations.
 First, it acts as a third person and allows companies and brands to place their products on its website.
 With this, Amazon is allowing sellers to manage their own logistics while it handles only the front-end customer relations.

 Second, it sells inventory and manages customer relationships and supply chain effectively.
 Through its diversified and robust supply chain optimization, Amazon is able to predict demand.
-It’s speed shipping and fulfillment process enhances customer loyalty that allows this retail giant to compete with other retailers in the market.
+Its speed shipping and fulfillment process enhances customer loyalty that allows this retail giant to compete with other retailers in the market.

 On the other hand, Walmart is one of the largest retailers in the world.
 As a matter of fact, 90% of Americans live within 10 miles away from a Walmart store (Source).
 Walmart is planning to take advantage of its strong physical footprint to enhance customers’ shopping experience, be it in-person or online.

-Walmart is turning its stores as warehouses for online shopping.
+Walmart is turning its stores into warehouses for online shopping.
 Along with Walmart, Target and other retailers are taking similar steps to compete against Amazon.
-However, Walmart stands out in this measure as the number of stores within the reach of the population are myriad and these stores are already profitable.
+However, Walmart stands out in this measure as the number of stores within the reach of the population is myriad and these stores are already profitable.
 Using these stores as warehouses can be a game-changer for Walmart as most of the costs involved in the e-commerce industry are in shipping.

 Also, Walmart already uses its machine learning algorithms to predict frequently bought items by shoppers every week, so the company does not need to worry about running out-of-stock any time soon.